zhutaosheng/vernac/v/phonetics.md

 Add g and remove g
 kindom kingdom [ king-duhm ]
 inglish English [ ing-glish ]
-kang Kang | Kangg Kangge | language Languagage
+kang Kang | Kangg Kangge | Languagi language

 ## Vernac "Use two vowels aii to pronounce the /aɪ/ sound" a in a word
-Example: taiim,time,tɑɪm; laiik,like,lɑɪk; laiif,life,lɑɪf; goiing,going,goʊɪn
+Example: taiim,time,tɑɪm; laiik,like,lɑɪk; laiif,life,lɑɪf

 The rule used to convert "nice" to "naiis" in Vernac Phonetics is a simple phonetic rule that corresponds to the pronunciation of the word in English.